-Analysis Figure 11: CBRS was a set of rehabilitation services originally developed to support adults diagnosed with Schizophrenia and severe and persistent Bipolar Disorder.
-Starting in Q3 2018, this service was transformed to Skills Building/CBRS for both adults and youth.
+Analysis: CBRS is a set of rehabilitation services originally developed to support adults diagnosed with Schizophrenia and severe and persistent Bipolar Disorder.
+Starting in Q3 2018, this service was transformed to Skills Building for both adults and youth.
 This enhanced service focuses on competency in social, communication, and behavioral skills, and allows providers to deliver a structured process for addressing members' functional deficits in a timelier manner.